 The forums provide open and free discussion, however disagreements and differences in opinion are seen, particularly in relation to topics that can be controversial, such as preparation of PIF.
-Indeed, in response to a question regarding safe storage of reconstituted PIF (, some responses were emotional (Figure 4).
+Indeed, in response to a question regarding safe storage of reconstituted PIF, some responses were emotional (Figure 4).

-Although a number of responses to the forum thread provided correct information, some were providing vague or only partly-correct information (Figure 5).
-Only a small proportion of comments refer to reliable sources of food safety information such as citing information provided from the National Health Service (NHS) (Figure 6) and referred to the need to follow such guidance (Figure 7), others responded by giving correct food safety information supported by a link to the Food Standards Agency (FSA) guidance (Figure 8), others referred to Unicef guidelines and advice given verbally by healthcare professionals such as Health Visitors.
+Although a number of responses to the forum thread provided correct information, some were providing vague or only partly-correct information as indicated in Figure 5, whereby a recommended practice is given, but states they are unsure of recommended storage length.

+Only a small proportion of comments refer to reliable sources of food safety information such as citing information provided from the National Health Service (NHS), as illustrated in Figure 6, a direct quote from a leaflet provided by the NHS if given, similarly in Figure 7 the commenter refers to the need to follow such guidance.

+Others responded by giving correct food safety information supported by a link to the Food Standards Agency (FSA) guidance (Figure 8), others referred to Unicef guidelines and advice given verbally by healthcare professionals such as Health Visitors.

-However, the majority of comments made in responses to the forum thread provided information based up on personal experience and may not be in-line with food safety recommendations.
-Many comments that suggested food safety malpractices, often indicated they were aware that they were not adhering with guidelines and defended their actions by stating the method they follow had never resulted in their children being ill, this seemed to reinforce the acceptability of potential food safety malpractices in the peer-to-peer information exchange (Figure 9).
+However, the majority of comments made in responses to the forum thread provided information based up on personal experience and may not be inline with food safety recommendations.

+Many comments that suggested for recommended potential food safety malpractices, often indicated they were aware that they were not adhering with guidelines and defended their actions by stating the method they follow had never resulted in their children being ill, this seemed to reinforce the acceptability of potential food safety malpractices in the peer-to-peer information exchange (Figure 9).